 top of page

-Exercise vs Diet - Which is More Important?
+Exercise or Diet - Which is More Important?

 One of the most common questions I am asked - after the inescapable “How do I get rid of this?” accompanied by a somewhat proud belly grab - is "which is more important: exercise or diet?"
 The answer I always give “well, you need both” feels like a cheap cop-out because, in reality, it isn't that simple and such a diverse topic warrants a longer answer.
 So, let's dive into the topic!